-We now understand that both cables basically have two conductors – speaker uses a pair of thick conductors, instrument cables uses a center conductor and shield.
+We now understand that both cables basically have two conductors – speaker cable uses a pair of thick conductors, instrument cables uses a center conductor and shield.
 Their uses are different, but in reality, "it works" - but is a horrible idea.
 Let's talk about why.

 If you decide to use a speaker cable as an instrument cable, it will work to pass signal and ground (shield contact) and complete the cable circuit.
-BUT, since the shield, in this case, will just be a wire and not actually wrapping and protecting the conductor, it's wide open to RF (Radio Frequency).
+BUT, since the shield, in this case, will be a wire and not wrapping and protecting the conductor, it's wide open to RF (Radio Frequency).
 It will be incredibly noisy, especially if the cable is long.
 Cable capacitance will be quite large, so your guitar signal will sound quite muddy and dark – again, the longer it goes.

 I know some of you might read this and say – I've been using a guitar cable as a speaker cable for years without a problem.
 Then you're lucky and maybe knock-on-wood now.
 That's like saying, I've been driving a stick and never took it out of 1st gear and no problems with the engine.

 During my brainstorming for this article, I thought it would be fun to ask some experts.
-But I wanted to get a little personal with this by hitting up some builders (legends) I know.
+But I wanted to get a little personal with this by hitting up some builders (legends), I know.

 Transmission of power require low resistance for low loss.
 Also, high current requires larger cross section of wire.
 Larger power needs smaller gauge-larger wire.
 Guitar cables are designed for low noise and capacitance, and tiny amounts of current.
 If you use them for a speaker cable, large losses in power transmission occur. – Paul Rivera, Sr.